Peter G. Gregory, AICP

 Pete has worked in GIS and planning for 15 years at two Regional Planning Commissions in Vermont and is a Certified Floodplain Manager (CFM) and Geographic Information System Professional (GISP).
+He obtained undergraduate and graduate degrees from, St. Lawrence and Syracuse Universities in New York State in Geography and Mathematics.
 Pete is in charge of GIS, field data collection and demographic data management and reporting at TRORC.
 His work includes the creation and maintenance of data and maps for inventories, zoning and town plans, regional maps, and numerous other map products.
 Pete also manages demographic data for use in reports and on the web as well as helping staff with Census data and other datasets.

 He also manages the Forestry and Conservation programs and assists with the emergency operations and flood safety programs at TRORC.
 His professional interests include improving flood hazard data and data access for municipalities.
 He has recently worked on economic development data access and floodplain restoration.
 Pete wishes he had more vacation for messing around the tributaries to the Ottauquechee and backcountry skiing in Rochester and Bethel.

 Pete can be reached at pfellows at trorc.org or at extension #3009.